-To be eligible under the HEAR scheme, you must meet Indicator 1 above plus 2 other indicators.
+To be eligible under the HEAR scheme, you must meet Indicator 1 above plus a specific combination of 2 other indicators.
 Applicants must also meet the minimum entry requirements to the colleges of their choice.

 How does the application process work?

-- Applicants will be told whether or not they iare eligible for the HEAR scheme in Mid June
+Applicants will be told whether or not they are eligible for the HEAR scheme in Mid June

-Current information on the HEAR application process, details of the Eligibility Criteria and income levels can be found in the 2016 HEAR Information Leaflet here.
+The latest information on the HEAR Application Process, Eligibility Criteria and Income Levels can be found in the HEAR 2018 Handbook.

 1. Start gathering important documentation as early as possible